ComfortTulasi/Data--projects-TripleTen/Superstore Returned  Analysis/README.md

 ## Dashboard for Monitoring Returns

-The project included the creation of a Tableau dashboard for monitoring returns.
-This involved:
+The project included the creation of a Tableau dashboard for monitoring returns.This involved:

 1.  **Low-Fidelity Mock-ups**: Three variations of pen-and-paper sketches for the dashboard design.
 2.  **Dashboard Template**: A template created in Tableau using empty containers to match the chosen mock-up.